Home of Rhett & Link fans - the Mythical Beasts!

 Rhett and Link have never punched each other in the face.

-Rhett and Link are both Christians and have done religious-themed entertainment work in the past, including participating in Campus Crusade for Christ and playing the Bentley Brothers for a children's Bible education series.
-However, they have stated that they prefer to keep their religious beliefs separate from their Rhett and Link-branded work, as their main goal is only to entertain and make people laugh.
+Rhett and Link grew up as evangelical Christians and worked extensively with Christian organizations in the past, including working for Campus Crusade for Christ and playing the Fabulous Bentley Brothers for a children's Bible education series on Jelly Telly.
+However, their faiths have evolved and they no longer identify as evangelical Christians.
+They also stated in the past that they prefer to keep their religious beliefs separate from their Rhett and Link-branded work, as their main goal is only to entertain and make people laugh.

 ADULTHOOD - NORTH CAROLINA